Cloud deployment overview

 Frequently asked questions

-Why does the status display 'Maintenance' on my environment in LCS?
+Why does the status display 'Maintenance' on my environment in Lifecycle Services?

 To provide the best experience and performance, Microsoft performs maintenance operations on your environment.
 During some of these maintenance operations, your environment status may display one of the following statuses: